lucpoisson/GiantStep/README.md

 # GiantStep(s)
-Repository for the paper [*Learning Two-Layer Neural Networks, One (Giant) Step at a Time*](https://arxiv.org/abs/2305.18270) by Yatin Dandi, Florent Krzakala, Bruno Loureiro, Luca Pesce and Ludovic Stephan.
+Repository for the paper [*How Two-Layer Neural Networks learn, One (Giant) Step at a Time*](https://arxiv.org/abs/2305.18270) by Yatin Dandi, Florent Krzakala, Bruno Loureiro, Luca Pesce and Ludovic Stephan.

 <p float="left">